SecuritySynapse/security-summit-project-proposal/writing/proposal.md

 implementation frameworks, programming languages, and tools that you will use to design and implement each component in your proposed system.

-#### What is at least one evidence of feasibility for your proposed project?
+#### What is some convincing evidence of feasibility for your proposed project?

 TODO: Along with furnishing two fenced code blocks, write a one or two paragraph response to this question.
 Your response to this question should contain at